Kaboom242/quillquest-stories/Golemheart/World-bible.md

 - Lin Xiu’s Witchcraft is new and evolving.
 She is a pioneer, learning through trial, error, and adaptation.
 - Her status as the First Witch sets her apart, making her a target of curiosity, skepticism, and intrigue among nobles, guilds, and rival mages.
 - The contrast between Lin Xiu’s Eastern heritage and the Germanic world is a source of both conflict and innovation, driving the story’s themes of cultural exchange, adaptation, and transformation.
-- **Author Note:** As the story progresses, the LLM should periodically ask what new magics or techniques Lin Xiu might learn next.
-Use hints and foreshadowing to weave in future magical advancements, drawing from the author’s notes as needed.
-This allows Witchcraft to grow organically and keeps the system fresh and surprising for both the reader and writer.

 ### Philosophy & Practice